Postgraduate MA

 All about the course

-Our master’s in Creative Dance Education programme combines theoretical learning, applied practice, and teaching placements in order to properly equip you for a career as a dance educator.
+Our master’s in Creative Dance Education programme combines theoretical learning, applied practice and teaching placements to support innovation and originality within your teaching practice.

-You’ll have a range of opportunities to put the things you’ve learned into practice through two industry placements throughout the year.
-Both of these placements will give you the chance to work in curriculum-based and non-curriculum based settings.
+You'll have a range of opportunities to put your learning into practice, through two industry placements throughout the year.
+The placements can be curricular and/ or non-curricular in lieu of your teaching interests and aspirations.

-Throughout this MA in dance education, you’ll learn key theories, concepts and practices that are vital to dance and education, as well as look into trends and current issues around teaching dance.
+Throughout this MA in dance education you'll explore trends and current issues around teaching dance, including;

 You’ll finish this course by completing a creative research project in which you’ll draw on your experience as a teacher and choreographer.